Sergei Simonov (firearms designer): Biography

-During World War II, Simonov designed some firearms of his own; a submachine gun which did not enter production, and a self-loading anti-tank rifle, the 14.5×114mm PTRS-41, which went on to form the basis – in scaled-down form – of the SKS.
-An earlier semi-automatic rifle, the AVS-36, was hindered by official insistence on using the powerful 7.62×54mmR, which was at that point standard amongst Russian rifles.
-Unfortunately, as had been demonstrated with the Fedor Tokarev's SVT-40, the rim of the 7.62×54mmR was detrimental to the rapid, reliable function of a semi-automatic rifle.

-By 1943, advances in thinking – and confirmed data showed engagements took place between 100 meters to 300 meters – led to the adoption of a shorter, less powerful round, the 7.62×39mm M1943 (also known as "7.62 Soviet" or "7.62 short" to differentiate it from several other rounds in 7.62 mm calibre).
-Field trials of the new rifle proved the weapon and, in 1944 a pre-production run of the SKS went to the Belorussian Offensive for battlefield trials.
-After some tweaking, it was officially adopted and designated the 7.62 Samozaryadnyi Karabin Sistemy Simonova Obrazets 1945 g. (translated, "7.62 Self-loading Carbine System Simonov model year 1945") or SKS-45, and chosen as the ideal replacement for the SVT-40.
+By 1941, Simonov began development of the SKS, a semi-automatic carbine rifle that utilised a scaled-down version of the PTRS-41's operating mechanism.
+The Red Army was searching for a semi-automatic rifle to replace its obsolete bolt-action Mosin–Nagant rifles, and took interest in Simonov's prototype which was designated the SKS-41.
+Development of the SKS was hindered by official insistence on using the powerful 7.62×54mmR round, which was at that point standard amongst Soviet rifles.
+Simonov's AVS-36 and Tokarev's SVT-40 had suffered from this requirement, and had shown that the rim of the 7.62×54mmR was detrimental to the rapid, reliable function of a semi-automatic rifle.
+By 1943, Soviet military authorities began to take interest in smaller rounds due to experiments with 7.92×33mm Kurz ammunition captured from the Germans, and data showing that most engagements were taking place at between 100 meters to 300 meters.
+This led to the adoption of a shorter, less powerful round, the 7.62×39mm M1943 (also known as "7.62 Soviet" or "7.62 short" to differentiate it from several other rounds in 7.62 mm calibre).
+Field trials of the new SKS rifle proved the weapon and, in 1944, a pre-production run of the SKS were used by the 1st Byelorussian Front for battlefield trials.
+After some tweaking, it was officially adopted and designated the 7.62 Samozaryadnyi Karabin Sistemy Simonova Obrazets 1945 g. ("7.62 Self-loading Carbine System Simonov model year 1945") or SKS-45, and chosen as the ideal replacement for the SVT-40.
+The SKS was formally adopted by the Soviet Army in 1949.

-Simonov died in Moscow at the age of 91, and was buried at the Kuntsevo Cemetery.
+Simonov died on 6 May 1985 in Moscow at the age of 91, and was buried at the Kuntsevo Cemetery.